cisco/cisco-network-puppet-module/README.md

 Duplex of the interface.
 Valid values are 'full', and 'auto'.

 ###### `purge_config`
-Puts the ethenet interface into default state.
+Puts the ethernet interface into default state.
 Valid value is 'true'.
 When this property is set to 'true', the manifest can have no other properties.

 #### Example Usage